-Students use actual ancient artifacts (1700 - 5000 years old), and take the role of archaeologists to understand the art, architecture and culture of ancient peoples.
-This program enhances Mesopotamian, Egyptian, Greek, Roman and Byzantine studies.
-There are optional pottery reconstruction or temple architecture activities specifically designed for this program.
+Students use actual ancient artifacts (1700 - 5000 years old), and become archaeologists interpreting the art, architecture and culture of ancient peoples.
+This program focuses on evidence for how people lived in Mesopotamian, Egyptian, Israelite, Greek, Roman and Byzantine studies.
+There are optional pottery creation and reconstruction activities specifically designed for this program.

 Grades 6 - 8

 During the advent of writing, archaeologists find the first names of actual people.
 This program is based on my personal research at the Yale Collections this summer.
 Students will investigate these people and what they did in the ancient world.
 As hands-on project, they can create wearable artifacts using their names and actual titles